electron/electron/docs/tutorial/supported-platforms.md

 Following platforms are supported by Electron:

-### OS X
+### macOS

-Only 64bit binaries are provided for OS X, and the minimum OS X version supported is OS X 10.9.
+Only 64bit binaries are provided for macOS, and the minimum macOS version supported is macOS 10.9.

 ### Windows